random-guys/bucket/README.md

 //other code
 const person = await PersonRepo.byID(id));
+const people = await PersonRepo.all({}); //this takes a query object.
+More on that later.
 ```

-With this, you can begin to make CRUD.
+With this, you can begin to make CRUD operations.

-More details can be found in the documentation.